n3rdopolis/rebeccablackos/README.txt

   This distribution is fan made.
 Yes.
 I am a fan of Rebecca Black.

+  It is based on Debian Buster for Tier 1 packages

 How to use the ISO:
   Burn it, (or put it in a VM), reboot, set the BIOS to boot from the CD if it does not already, boot from the CD.
 Once it boots you can use the live system.